-Apportionment of RMRA funds requires Rialto to sustain a maintenance of effort (MOE) by spending at least the annual average of its general fund expenditures during the 2009-10, 2010-11, and 2011-12 fiscal years for street, road, and highway purposes from the City's General Fund.
+Apportionment of RMRA funds requires Rialto to sustain a maintenance of effort (MOE) by spending at least the annual average amount of its general fund expenditures during the 2009/2010, 2010/2011, and 2011/2012 fiscal years for street, road, and highway purposes from the City's General Fund.
 The California State Controller initially established the preliminary MOE for Rialto at \$618,840.
-Upon final review of the certified Rialto General Fund expenditures for street purposes for the period of July 1, 2009 through June 30, 2012, the State Controller's Office (SCO) issued a final revised MOE for Rialto at \$368,490, as noted in the letter from SCO, dated January 8, 2018; included as Attachment 2.
+Upon final review of the certified Rialto General Fund expenditures for street purposes for the period of July 1, 2009 through June 30, 2012, the State Controller's Office (SCO) issued a final revised MOE amount for Rialto at \$368,490 as noted in a letter from SCO dated January 8, 2018, included as Attachment 4.

-The average amount of \$368,490 is the annual MOE General Fund expenditure amount Rialto must expend annually for street purposes in order to receive any RMRA- local streets and roads fund allocations.
-Staff will include this amount in the FY2018/2019 General Fund budget request during the annual budget process.
+The average amount of \$368,490 is the annual General Fund expenditure amount Rialto must expend annually for street purposes in order to receive any RMRA- local streets and roads fund allocations.
+Staff will include at least this amount in the FY2019/2020 General Fund budget request during the annual budget process.